FleuryK/pihole2telegram/README.md

 #### Bot tested:
 - Ubuntu 16.0.5
 - Pi-hole v3.3 & 4.0
 - AdminLTE v3.3 & 4.0
 - FTL v3.0 & 4.0

-### About Me
-This is my first bot written on python